robinzng/whereimreallyfrom/exampleSite/content/english/submit/_index.md

 ## How it works:

 ### 1. Check out our [submission tips!](https://keen-shirley-2fbefd.netlify.app/tips)
 ### 2. Fill out the form below.
+Make sure to fill in all required fields before hitting send, otherwise your submission will be lost.
 If you'd like to attach multi-media to your story, please email us at [wirfeditors@gmail.com](mailto:wirfeditors@gmail.com)
 ### 3. Our editors will reach out to you with suggestions, questions, or a link to your newly-posted story!
 ### 4. Share widely.
 Together, we can amplify Asian American voices.